georgepemberton1998/wordbanksProject2/README.md

 Finally, it was used to initialise the web server & the relevant domain addresses, open on port 8080.

-## Testing
-unit testing in Junit
-live testing done with CIRCLECI

 ## System Integration